8.2 Safer Working Practice, Supervision and Culture

 2. Induction and Review

-2.1 For all new staff working with children, including locum and agency staff, their induction must cover safeguarding and promoting children’s welfare as outlined in the Norfolk Safeguarding Children Board Training Strategy.
+2.1 For all new staff working with children, including locum and agency staff, their induction must cover safeguarding and promoting children’s welfare as outlined in the Norfolk Safeguarding Children Partnership Training Strategy.
 This must include an introduction to the organisations child protection policy and procedures.
 They must also be made aware of the identity and specific responsibilities of those staff with designated safeguarding responsibilities.

 2.2 New staff members must be provided with information about safe practice and a full explanation of their role and responsibilities and the standard of conduct and behaviour expected.
 They must also be provided with information about the organisations disciplinary procedures and the relevant whistle blowing policy.